-Introduction to Entrepreneurship - Opportunity Identification ideation -MVPPositioning as an Entrepreneur Starting own Business - Developing Effective Business Model - Industry and Competitor Analysis - Building Business PlanMentoring Session with Investors- Legal and Ethical Foundation for Startup.
-Types of startups and licensing systems - MSME -Evaluating the Financial Strength of a New Venture/Project - Getting Funding - Types of Sources VCs, Angel funding, PE etc. -Marketing Ventures - IT - IPR Strategies for New Systems -Strategies for New Venture Growth - Talent Acquisition and Management for New Ventures - Valuation Challenge in Entrepreneurship Intrapreneurship Sustainability Exit strategies and Start-up trends in India.
+Introduction to Entrepreneurship - Opportunity Identification ideation -MVP Positioning as an Entrepreneur Starting own Business - Developing Effective Business Model - Industry and Competitor Analysis - Building Business Plan Mentoring Session with Investors- Legal and Ethical Foundation for Startup.
+Types of startups and licensing systems - MSME -Evaluating the Financial Strength of a New Venture/Project - Getting Funding - Types of Sources VCs, Angel funding, PE etc. -Marketing Strategies for New Ventures - IT Systems - IPR - Strategies for New Venture Growth - Talent Acquisition and Management for New Ventures - Valuation Challenge in Entrepreneurship - Intrapreneurship Sustainability - Exit strategies and Start-up trends in India.

 - 1. Kathleen R. Allen, Launching New Ventures, South-WesternCengage Learning, 6th Edition, 2012 - 2.
 Alex Osterwalder and Yves Pigneur, Business Model Generation, publishedby the authors, 2010 - 3.
-Branson.
-R. Ãf?Ã,¢??Business stripped bareÃf?Ã,¢??, New York, Penguin books, 2011 - 4.
-Moris MH, Kuratko DF and Covin JG, Corporate entrepreneurship and innovation, 3 edition, Mason, Oh; CENGAGE/SOUTH WESTERN publisher, 2011 g.
-Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
+Branson, R. $\tilde{A}f$? \tilde{A} , $\hat{A}\phi$??Business stripped bare $\tilde{A}f$? \tilde{A} , $\hat{A}\phi$??, New York, Penguin books, 2011 - 4.
+Moris MH, Kuratko DF and Covin JG, Corporate entrepreneurship and innovation, 3 edition, Mason, Oh; CENGAGE/SOUTH WESTERN publisher, 2011

-18GE0XN DISRUPTIVE INNOVATION BASED STARTUP ACTIVITIES 1001
+18GE0XN DISRUPTIVE INNOVATION BASED STARTUP ACTIVITIES

-- To make the participants understand as to how to get along with the task disruption led innovations. - To get the budding young entrepreneurs to appreciate the structured knowledge of the dynamics of operationalizing creativity based disruption strategy h.
-Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
+- To make the participants understand as to how to get along with the task disruption led innovations. - To get the budding young entrepreneurs to appreciate the structured knowledge of the dynamics of operation alizing creativity based disruption strategy